-The significance of jumping in muddy puddles dawned on me, as I really stopped to savor the moment.
+The significance of jumping in muddy puddles dawned on me as I really stopped to savor the moment.
 I had NEVER let my girls jump in puddles before.
 I rarely even let them get dirty.
 It’s not that I’m a clean freak, there’s just never enough time.
-There’s always something to do, somewhere to go, a nap to be had, a meal to prepare and eat, a bedtime routine to stick to.
+There’s always something to do or somewhere to go.
+There’s always a nap to be had, a meal to prepare and eat, a bedtime routine to stick to.

-In the hustle and bustle of life, I had unknowingly been robbing my kids of an essential childhood need: to play outside, explore, get dirty, discover and learn.
+In the hustle and bustle of life, I’d unknowingly robbed my kids of an essential childhood need: to play outside, explore, get dirty, discover and learn.

-As the stress and anxiety of our new (temporary) social distancing norm was threatening to hit hard, getting outside to play provided much-needed benefits for both myself and my kids.
+As the stress and anxiety of our new (temporary) social-distancing norm was threatening to hit hard, getting outside to play provided much-needed benefits for both myself and my kids.
 Not only did my kids get exercise from all that jumping and running, but they were also soaking up that vitamin D that strengthens their bones and keeps them healthy!
-Being outside improved all of our moods and gave us a much-needed break from the stuffy indoor tension that was building.
+Being outside improved all of our moods.
+It also gave us a much-needed break from the stuffy indoor tension that was building.

 And just like that, my perspective on our situation shifted.
-I could view quarantine as an inconvenient nightmare OR I could see it as an opportunity: to slow down and appreciate the little things in life, to let my kids be kids, to minimize the stress of social-distancing by taking the time to enjoy the moments of uninterrupted play.
+I could view quarantine as an inconvenient nightmare.
+Or, I could see it as an opportunity by slowing down, appreciating the little things in life, letting my kids be kids, and minimizing the stress of social-distancing by taking the time to enjoy the moments of uninterrupted play.